prateekmittal154/DSA/Greedy/Job Sequencing Problem.md

 <b> <center> ALGORITHM FOR JOB SEQUENCING : </center> </b>

-STEP 1 --> Sort the jobs in the decreasing order of their profit values STEP 2 --> Place each job at latest time that meets its deadline
+1 --> Sort the jobs in the decreasing order of their profit values 2 --> Place each job at latest time that meets its deadline

 Number of slots = MIN( n , MAX(di))

 Where,

-n => Total Number of Jobs
+1. n => Total Number of Jobs
-di => Deadline of the ith Job
+2. di => Deadline of the ith Job

 ---------------------------------------------------------------------------------------------------------------------------------------------------